Convert Timestamp to Time Ago Format in PHP

 Time ago format is useful to display PHP DateTime in a human readable format which is easier to understand for website users and avoids the confusion for users from different time zones.
 Following are the steps to convert timestamp to time ago format in PHP:

-• Store the difference of current time and provided timestamp in a variable $ago_from_now.
+to_time_ago_format()name. - Store the difference of current time and provided timestamp in a

-• Check if $ago_from_now is less than one, then it is a less than one section value.
-Return "Just now" from here and skip further code execution.
+$ago_from_nowis less than one, then it is a less than one section value.
+Return "Just now" from here and skip further code execution. - Declare a variable

-• Create an associative array $time_intervals to store interval units being the keys and values as desired or relevant string value for each interval unit.
+$time_intervalsto store interval units being the keys and values as desired or relevant string value for each interval unit. - Sort the

-• If the above condition matches then assign the correct string to $time_ago variable.
+$time_intervalsarray and check if$ago_from_nowis greater than or equal interval unit key in array. - If the above condition matches then assign the correct string to

 /**